Philip Bliss: Early life

 P. P. Bliss was born in Hollywood, Clearfield County, Pennsylvania in a log cabin.
 His father was Mr. Isaac Bliss, who taught the family to pray daily, and his mother was Lydia Doolittle.
 He loved music and was allowed to develop his passion for singing.
 His sister was Mary Elizabeth Willson, a gospel singer, singer, composer and evangelist.

-When he was a boy, Bliss's family moved to Kinsman, Ohio in 1844, and then returned to Pennsylvania in 1847, settling first in Espeyville, Crawford County, and a year later in Tioga County.
+When he was a boy, Bliss's family moved to Kinsman, Ohio in 1844, and then returned to Pennsylvania in 1847, settling first in Espyville, Crawford County, and a year later in Tioga County.
 Bliss had little formal education and was taught by his mother, from the Bible.

 At age 10, while selling vegetables to help support the family, Bliss first heard a piano.
 At age 11, he left home to make his own living.
 He worked in timber camps and sawmills.
 While working, he irregularly went to school to further his education.

 Teaching

 At 17, Bliss finished his requirements to teach.
 The next year, in 1856, he became a schoolmaster at Hartsville, New York, and during the summer he worked on a farm.

 In 1857, Bliss met J. G. Towner, who taught singing.
 Towner recognized Bliss's talent and gave him his first formal voice training.
 He also met William B. Bradbury, who persuaded him to become a music teacher.
 His first musical composition was sold for a flute.
 In 1858, he took up an appointment in Rome Academy, Pennsylvania.

 In 1858, in Rome, Bliss met Lucy J. Young, whom he married on June 1, 1859.
 She came from a musical family and encouraged the development of his talent.
 She was a Presbyterian, and Bliss joined her Church.

 At age 22, Bliss became an itinerant music teacher.
 On horseback, he went from community to community accompanied by a melodeon.
-In July 1860, the Normal Academy of Music was held in Geneseo, New York was being held for the music community.
+In July 1860, the Normal Academy of Music was held in Geneseo, New York for the music community.
 Musicians of renown were administrating the six-week event.
 Bliss was excited about it, but when he realized that he could in no way afford the expense of the school, he was heartbroken.
 He knew it would be a great experience for him, but he had no money.
 When (Bliss' wife's) Grandma Allen noticed his sad demeanor she was full of sympathy.
 She asked him what it costs, he replied that it would "cost as much as thirty dollars".
 After telling him that thirty dollars "was a good deal of money", she told him of her old stocking into which she had been "dropping pieces of silver for a good many years.”
 She had Bliss count the amount of money in the stocking and realized it had more than the amount needed.
 "And Bliss spent six weeks of the heartiest study of his life at the Normal".
 Bliss was now recognized as an expert within his local area.
 He continued the itinerant teaching.

 At this time he turned to composition.
 None of his songs were ever copyrighted.